thhesp/receipt-suggest/README.md

 The website will search for images with the name "img.jpg","img.png" or "img.jpeg".
 Afterwards it will search for "img_1.jpg", "img_2.jpg" until "img_9.jpg".
 So in theory you could add in up to 30 images, which I wouldn't recommend.
 But well.

 It may be good to reduce the images size, for this there is an script which uses imagemagick (linux) to reduce image sizes.

+You can also do the compression in the docker image, if you prefer that.